vasmatzis/BACDAC/README.md

-NOTE/WARNING: When running the examples (as packaged with their current directory structure, if the files do not exist, they will be automatically downloaded and installed one level up from your current directory into `../referencefiles`
+NOTE/WARNING: When running the examples (as packaged with their current directory structure, if the files do not exist, they will be automatically downloaded and installed into a folder in your current directory at `./referencefiles`

 ## Sample input Files